 There is also some debate, although I fail to understand the reason, on whether to shoot JPEG or RAW.
 With the storage prices today, the argument of being able to store more images in JPEG format no longer holds any water.
 Every RAW image can be converted to a JPEG as if it was shot that way if necessary for the speed of processing.
 However, the amount of information contained in a RAW file is significantly, and substantively more than pixel-based JPEG version.
 If you like to eke out the maximum quality from your photographs, shoot RAW.

-There are two schools of thought on post production process of digital images, including the portraits and glamor shots.
+There are two schools of thought on post-production process of digital images, including the portraits and glamor shots.
 One school subscribes to “no further intervention after the shutter is released” and the second advocates “any tool is acceptable to achieve the vision.”
 Your personal position on this spectrum is obviously your choice.
-I will only submit to you that post production, or the work done on the computer is nothing more than another tool in the arsenal of the photographer.
+I will only submit to you that post-production or the work done on the computer is nothing more than another tool in the arsenal of the photographer.
 If it helps you achieve your artistic vision, learn it and use it; if it does not, ignore it.
 This is very much like having a dozen or more filters in your camera bag that you decide to use depending on the circumstances.
-The only point that I will strongly advocate in the use of these tools is one of restraint.
-In the end, the viewer should not be aware of the use of any tools, whether used during the shoot, or post production.
+The only point that I will strongly advocate for the use of these tools is one of restraint.
+In the end, the viewer should not be aware of the use of any tools, whether used during the shoot, or post-production.
 The tool must remain unnoticeable and unobtrusive.

 Post-production needs to cover for imperfections brought in by: